Let’s Start with a Few Basic but Key Crypto Concepts.

-There are thousands of cryptocurrencies, all of which work slightly differently.
+There are thousands of cryptocurrencies, many of which work differently.
 But all of them are share these common concepts:

-Cryptocurrencies do not actually exist in any physical sense.
-Unlike dollar bills or gold bullion, they’re exclusively digital assets that exist solely on the internet.
-Cryptocurrencies are online accounts you can access via cell phone or computer.
-No physical coins, bills, or tokens are stored anywhere.
-Unlike your bank account where (at least in theory) there are dollar bills somewhere that you can hold.
+Cryptocurrencies do not exist in any physical sense.
+Unlike dollar bills or gold bullion, these are exclusively digital assets that exist solely on the blockchain.
+Cryptocurrencies are essentially online accounts that can be accessed by cell phone or computer.

 With crypto, only an owner has the ability to spend or transfer their coins or tokens to another crypto wallet, no matter where on the planet the recipient is.